-- (a) The Policy 510 provisions regarding notice to adjacent property owners (para 3) and applicant appeals (para 6) be spelled out in Bylaw 1831 and extended to Type 3 (as well as Type 2) applications. - (b) The annual Tree Canopy Report to Council (see R2b and R18d) include statistics regarding tree permit applications (of all Types) received, and approved or refused plus analysis of the consequent trends and implications for the effectiveness of the City's tree protection and canopy preservation and enhancement efforts.
+- (a) The Policy 510 provisions regarding notice to adjacent property owners (para.
+3) and applicant appeals (para.
+6) be spelled out in Bylaw 1831 and extended to Type 3 (as well as Type 2) applications. - (b) The annual Tree Canopy Report to Council (see R2c) include statistics regarding tree permit applications (of all Types) received and approved or refused plus analysis of the consequent trends and implications for the effectiveness of the City's tree protection and canvas preservation and enhancement efforts.

-• Public Notice and Third-Party Communications regarding Trees on City Land
+• Public Notice and Third Party Communications regarding Trees on City Land

-Existing Requirements:
+Existing Notice Requirements:

-- Under Policy 611 (para 6.3.a), applications to trim, prune or remove a tree on City land to re-establish a private view are mailed by the City to all property owners within 30 metres of the tree, along with a form through which recipients may express support or opposition to the application.
-Para 6.4 specifies that, if clear support is expressed in 65% of responses received within 2 weeks, an application may be approved. - Policy 611 (para 8) also specifies that requests to prune or remove City trees as part of an application for rezoning, or for development, demolition or building permits, will be treated as Type 3 permit applications pursuant to Bylaw 1831.
-Notice of such proposals is thus presumably included in any public notice required under the Planning Procedures Bylaw; and, once granted, any permit will be posted for the duration of the permitted work. - As regards City proposals or decisions taken to remove a tree on City land in any situation other than the foregoing: neither Bylaw 1831 nor Policy 611 specifies any requirements for third party or public notice or consultation.
+- Under Policy 611 (para 6.3.a), applications to trim, prune or remove a tree on City land to reestablish a private view are mailed by the City to all property owners within 30 metres of the tree, along with a form through which recipients may express support or opposition to the application.
+If clear support is expressed in 65% of responses received within 2 weeks, an application may be approved. - Policy 611 (para 8) also specifies that requests to prune or remove City trees as part of an application for rezoning, or for development, demolition or building permits, will be treated as Type 3 permit applications pursuant to Bylaw 1831.
+Notice of such proposals is thus presumably included in any public notice required under the Planning Procedures Bylaw; and, once granted, any permit will be posted for the duration of the permitted work. - Recommendation R7 above proposes the development of a new regulation and/or policy concerning "significant trees", and staff is preparing a revision of Operations Department Policy 612 regarding Dangerous Tree Removal in light of recent provincial guidance.
+These instruments will include explicit provisions on public notice and the Committee has no additional comments in this regard.